-Staff Comment

-- e) Noted, refer comments in 1i). - f) The document has been review by the DoW and found to generally cover issues that are expected to be encountered. - g) Noted, the decision will ultimately rest with Council. - h) The Shire is not in a position to dispute the advice of the DoW. - i) Noted, unless a detailed geological and hydrological investigation is undertaken the matter unclear.
-In the event the application is approved, it is recommended that conditions be included to limit the approval to an initial period of 3 years with annual monitoring through metered bores. -) Noted, the applicant advised the tree was subject to decay and was unsafe. - <) Noted. - The nursery land use is not listed under Table 1 of the Scheme, meaning that Council should exercise its discretion in determining the application, having regard to the objectives of the Rural Conservation zoning, the matters to be considered (referred to below) and any submissions received during advertising of the application.
+Co omment Staff Comment f) g) h) i) j) k) outlined in the revised plan submitted 4 January 2017. g) Noted, the decision will ultimately rest with Council. h) The Shire is not in a position to dispute the advice of the DoW. i) Noted, unless a detailed geological and hydrological investigation is undertaken the matter unclear.
+In the event the application is approved, it is recommended that conditions be included to limit the approval to an initial period of 3 years with annual monitoring through metered bores. j) Noted, the applicant advised the tree was subject to decay and was unsafe. k) Noted. l) The nursery land use is not listed under Table 1 of the Scheme, meaning that Council should exercise its discretion in determining the application, having regard to the objectives of the Rural Conservation zoning, the matters to be considered (referred to below) and any submissions received during advertising of the application.